Website terms

 Quotes, Approvals, Changes, and Holds

-Payments, Privacy, Warranty, and Support Links
+Payments, Privacy, Warranty, and Support

 Terms should connect the other trust pages instead of duplicating or contradicting them.